AHancock42/The-Pet-Blog/_posts/2023-11-07-Other-Animals.md

 Grandma's chickens
 ![Hatching chicks](/The-Pet-Blog/IMG_3567.jpg)![Newborn chicks](/The-Pet-Blog/IMG_3568.jpg)![Teen chickens under heat lamp](/The-Pet-Blog/IMG_3570.jpg)

 Here are some of my grandma's chickens, very cute, very clucky, and well, also very tasty.
 They tend to like caterpillars, blueberries, and grapes.
+Honestly, some of the best chicken I've tasted, but my grandma does have a gift with food.